PshenAI/Anotheria-Bootcamp/README.md

 + MagicSquareN - Creation of a magic circle from an odd, singly- and doubly-even 'n'.
   + (UPGRADE) Multithread solution for doubly-even 'n'.
+  + (UPGRADE) Adding all results to Postgres via JDBC.

 + VillageClub - Counts all probabilities for 2^64.